varworkshop/varworkshop.github.io/_pages/challenges.md

 - **Evaluation Set:** We will use the main set of the Qualcomm Interactive Cooking Dataset and consider the turn based evaluation scheme described in Section 5.4 [here](https://www.arxiv.org/abs/2511.21998).

 - **Training and Validation Data:** For training and validation, please use the data provided in the [Qualcomm Interactive Cooking Dataset](https://huggingface.co/datasets/qualcomm/qualcomm-interactive-cooking-dataset) page.

+- **Quick Start:** We provide a quick start guide that implements a Qwen3-VL baseline that is available [here](https://github.com/varworkshop/ai_coach_cooking_2026).

 - **Evaluation Metrics:** We will use the IC-Acc and Mistake (Precision, Recall and F1) metrics as described [here](https://www.arxiv.org/abs/2511.21998).
 The code for these metrics is available [here](https://github.com/Qualcomm-AI-research/qualcomm_interactive_cooking_eval).
 If you have any questions contact us [here](mailto:var.workshop.cvpr@gmail.com).